patrickquigley102/dotfiles/README.md

 Excellent Guide: https://vimways.org/2018/from-vimrc-to-vim/

-Read again as use of Vim increases.

 ### Eh?
 What are my aliases again?

 There is the `eh` command.

-It'll print to stdout any aliases/functions defined in a file which matches the pattern provided E.G.
+It'll print to stdout any aliases/function help files defined in `$HOME/.bashfiles/2aliases_and_functions/eh` that match the pattern provided.
+E.G.
 `eh docker`